DevCheckOG/LLVMIRCourse/README.md

 ### Primitive types in LLVM IR

-LLVM IR features primitive types, if you can say so, as these are types that are fully integrated into the language.
-They range from floating-point types, doubles, 8-bit, 16-bit, 32-bit, and 64-bit integers to types that return nothing or are simply the living equivalent of generic types, which can hold any other type other than void, respectively.
+LLVM IR includes primitive types, if you can say so, as these are types that are fully integrated into the language.
+They range from floating-point types, doubles, 8-bit, 16-bit, 32-bit, and 64-bit integers, and booleans to types that return nothing or are simply the live equivalent of generic types, which can contain any other type other than void, respectively.

 ```llvm
 float